Tajiguas, California

-Tajiguas was a Native American village of the Chumash people located on the Gaviota Coast in the County of Santa Barbara, California in the United States.
+Tajiguas is a location on the Gaviota Coast in Santa Barbara County, California, which formerly was a Native American village of the Chumash people.

 Historical observations

 The village was situated on the Pacific coast, at the site of the current Tajiguas Beach, 2 miles west of Refugio State Beach.
 Tajiguas ... probably means 'the basket' ...
 42 houses on one side, 37 on the other ... at least 400 - 800 souls ...
 August 1769 ...
 Six years later ... completely abandoned.
 The settlement spanned two sides of a creek and was known to be inhabited by 400 - 800 or more people until 1769.
 Six years later, it was found abandoned, and the people are believed to have been forced by war to move slightly to the east to the coastal villages of Qasil and Shishuchi'i'.